-1. Clare Lally, 33, from Duntocher, Clydebank, has been campaigning for two years for her local council to build ramp to help her daughter, seven-year-old Katie, to get in and and out of her house.
-This wasn’t exactly what they had in mind.
+2. Clare Lally, 33, from Duntocher, Clydebank, has been campaigning for two years for her local council to build ramp to help her daughter, seven-year-old Katie, to get in and and out of her house.

 Katie has the rare condition bulbar palsy, caused when her ands her twin sister were born prematurely, and uses a wheelchair to get around.

-4. Clare complains that local kids are using it as a mini skateboard park.
+4. Clare complains, however, that local kids are using it as a mini skateboard park.

-Clare admits that it is now a lot easier for Katie to get in and out of the house, however.
+5. But she says it is now a lot easier for Katie to get in and out of the house.